cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 Files in the root of mdcms are configurations and documentation.
 You don't need to alter anything here except *setting.php* for a usable mdcms site.

-## Things You should Do before Update
+## Things You should Do for Safe Update

+Here we note the actions you should undertake for a safe update:

 * Create a directory for your posts other than *content*
 * Copy *themes/default* to a new location

+The posts in *content* directory are the documentation for mdcms.
+We may alter posts there to reflect the changes we make for mdcms.
+Therefore, you should store your posts to a location other than *content* directory, setting *setting.php* accordingly to prevent unintentional changes on your content.